Wedding Photography at Castell Coch Near Cardiff in South Wales

 Designed to look imposing in silhouette with contrasting ornate Victorian interiors, it presents as a unique and most unusual wedding venue.

-If you’re having a larger wedding ceremony, then you may have to look elsewhere… Hello Caerphilly Castle!
+If you’re having a larger wedding ceremony, then you may have to look elsewhere… Hello, Caerphilly Castle!

 I took this wide photo of the marriage ceremony: It shows the width of Castell Coch’s Drawing Room to the back, where the couple makes their entrance.